 First, a little context.

 I can’t glaze over the harsh reality of my last 3 years.

-Since awaking from a brief nearly-terminal coma three Octobers ago after a really horrible bike wreck, life has been difficult at best – and an absolute fucking nightmare at worst.
+Life after critical injury has been difficult at best – and an absolute fucking nightmare at worst.

 Regaining consciousness into a world that had been pulled out from under my feet seemed like what I’d imagine it may feel like awaking to being eaten by zombies- a brief flash of consciousness and self-awareness followed immediately by wave after wave of blinding pain with the abject confusion of not knowing how or why until it was over and I found myself alone, broken, battered and lost.

-Aside from the near-death experience itself (which could fill up a blog post entirely on it’s own), I’ve since separated from my former wife/partner of 18 years, lost most of my left kidney, spent 3 months on crutches and 9 months rehabilitating a blown out ACL and ankle, fought off opportunistic people preying on my physical and emotional weakness, took 18 stitches to my face by way of blunt force trauma via boulder, fought desperately to stay in any semblance of physical shape during all that healing and rehabilitation.
+It’s still difficult to look back at the sum total of my recent history.
+Aside from my near-death experience itself (which could fill up a blog post entirely on it’s own), I’ve since separated from my former wife/partner of 18 years, lost most of my left kidney, spent 3 months on crutches and 9 months rehabilitating a blown out ACL and ankle, fought off opportunistic people preying on my physical and emotional weakness, took 18 stitches to my face by way of blunt force trauma via boulder, fought desperately to stay in any semblance of physical shape during all that healing and rehabilitation.

 Despite keeping my finances and job somewhat on the rails, I still drifted rudderless for some time before getting my legs underneath me again.

 And the view from the bottom was harsh.

 From that point on, I had to make some hard choices about what came next.
 The initial knee-jerk reactions were flying at my senses like a tornado: get back to the dojo, start dating, sort out my post-medical-bill-and-separation finances, try to come to terms with what a “new normal” might be.